Geodan/ALEX/README.md

 ### QueryBuilder

 The default port for a PostgreSQL server is 8085.
-If you change the port, you have to change it in the querybuilder as well.
-At the moment there is no config file yet, but the port can be changed in the QueryBuilder.py file.
+If you change the port, you have to edit this in the configuration file as well.
+You can find this configuration file under ```QueryBuilder/config.py```.
+This file also contains other configuration options.

 To build a query, we first have to classify the intents of the words we were given.
 We use a service called [wit.ai](wit.ai) for this.
 We trained our bot with a few intents.